rifdy/clojure-luminus/README.md

 2. Install Leiningen
 https://leiningen.org

-3. CLone this repo, and go to the location path with terminal. type this command <lein run>
+3. CLone this repo, and go to the location path with terminal. type this command "lein run"

-4. Open your favorite browser and go to <localhost:3000>
+4. Open your favorite browser and go to "localhost:3000"

 How to Develop This